dimazaitsev/SNCtools/NDRtoSN/README.md

 ## `SNCtools: Tools for Sleptsov Net Computing`

-# Convertor of Tina NDR Petri net file to Sleptsov Net file
+# Convertor of Tina NDR Petri net file to Sleptsov Net file and Arduino GPIO pin map

 How to use `NDRtoSN` as a part of experimental `SNC IDE&VM`: